-The objective of the Coorong Infrastructure Investigations Project is to investigate the feasibility of multiple long-term operational infrastructure options to improve the ecological health of the Coorong.
+The objective of the Coorong Infrastructure Investigations: Feasibility and Future Directions is to investigate the feasibility of multiple long-term operational infrastructure options to improve the ecological health of the Coorong.

 The hydrology of the Coorong, Lower Lakes and Murray Mouth system has been dramatically altered over time.

 Maintaining the long-term ecological health and resilience of the Coorong may not be achievable through improved knowledge and water resource optimisation alone.

 Operators have very few tools to manage flows efficiently and effectively within the Coorong and in particular the Coorong South Lagoon.

 Additional management options may be required, particularly in the face of climate change.